mantinone/random-tables/README.md

 It will automatically load in whatever data is in the ***pubic/js/tableData.js*** file.

 Hit the "roll table" button to get a random result.
-Click on the actual table entries to expand sub-tables.
+Click on the actual table entries to view sub-tables.

 ## To Edit Tables